We use digital blending to create clean and natural HDR image.

 I think you already know the answer:

 Bracket the exposure to extend the dynamic range of the image.
-You can read more about dynamic range and how you can use the histogram to create better images.
+You can learn more about dynamic range in the Luminosity Masks and HDR Photography section under Articles in the top menu.

 If you’re looking to create a high-quality image, especially if you’re thinking of printing your image large, you should consider exposure blending or try ETTR.